leosac/access-control/src/general_config.md

 of the Leosac unit.

-However, if you do not plan on changing your IP address or see no use for this feature, it is recommended to use Linux tools to configure your network instead (ie, write to `/etc/network/interface/`).
+However, if you do not plan on changing your IP address or see no use for this feature, it is recommended to use Linux tools to configure your network instead (ie, write to `/etc/network/interfaces`).

+@note Disabling the network subsystem (with `<enabled>false</enabled>`) doesn't disable the network.
+It disables the network management that Leosac does.
+If you want to fully disable the network, you'll have to do this at the operating system level.

+@note CIDR notation is not supported (see [#54](https://github.com/islog/leosac/issues/54)).

 Example {#network_example}
 --------------------------